absinthe-graphql/absinthe/guides/tutorial/subscriptions.md

 ```

 The `new_post` field is a pretty regular field only new thing here is the `config` macro, this is
 here to help us know which clients have subscribed to which fields.
-Much like websockets subscriptions work by allowing t a client to subscribe to a topic.
+Much like WebSockets subscriptions work by allowing t a client to subscribe to a topic.

 Topics are scoped to a field and for now we shall use `*` to indicate we care about all the posts, and that's it!

 If you ran the request at this moment you would get a nice message telling you that your subscriptions will appear once after they are published but you create a post and alas! no data what cut?